Dog Cancer Diet Guidelines

 • Cancer (and its treatments) can also cause a decrease in appetite, which further worsens this unwanted weight loss.

-Does a Dog Cancer Diet Really Help?
+Does a Dog Cancer Diet Help?

 Starting your dog on a dog cancer diet – whether that is a new commercial food, a homecooked diet, or something in between – is very common.

-Not every veterinarian thinks that a change in diet will help cancer enough to make it worth the research and planning.
-They may also worry that dogs simply won’t like the new food or will get gastrointestinal problems because of changes in diet.
-Why rock the boat, when so many other treatments might help more?
+They may also worry that dogs won’t like the new food, or will get gastrointestinal problems because of changes in diet.

 In one study of 75 dog guardians whose dog(s) had cancer, 90% changed their dog’s diet in response to the cancer diagnosis.3